-ASTM G44 use and factors to be considered
+ASTM G44 Uses and Factors to Be Considered

 This practice is more aggressive than ASTM B117.
 It is intended for alloy development as well as for applications where the alternate immersion test is to serve as a control test on the quality of successive lots of the same material.
-The practice consists of a taking a sample and, with a help of a mechanical arm, dipping the it in and out of a sodium chloride solution.
+The practice consists of taking a sample and, with a help of a mechanical arm, dipping it in and out of a sodium chloride solution.
 Each cycle lasts one hour.
-Each cycle consists of a ten minutes immersion followed by a fifty minutes drying periods.
+Each cycle consists of a ten minutes immersion followed by a fifty minutes drying period.
 The sample under test is cycled 24 hours per day for the number of days required; typically for 20 to 90 days.
 ASTM G44 is used for stress-corrosion cracking testing.
 It can also be used for other forms of corrosion, such as uniform, pitting, intergranular, and galvanic.

 Additional Information Related to ASTM G44